yassirnajmaoui/fancyarray/README.md

 # fancyarray
-Atemplated structure of arrays of elements of different types.
+A templated structure of arrays of elements of different types.
 Uses `std::tuple` and `std::vector`